 Local SEO campaigns are a crucial part of search engine optimization strategies for businesses such as law firms that want to increase their online visibility to attract new customers and clients.

 Let’s say, for example, that you’re a personal injury attorney located in Jacksonville, Florida.
-You’d use local SEO techniques so that when potential clients search in Google for a term like “automobile accident attorney near me,” Google would compare your location to that of the searchers.
+You’d use local SEO strategy and techniques so that when potential clients search in Google for a term like “automobile accident attorney near me,” Google would compare your location to that of the searchers.
 After verifying your geographic proximity, and that you provide the desired services, your law firm could appear in the Google Map local pack for that keyword.

 Ideally, you’d be listed as one of the top three listings in the local pack.
 That’s because those are the ones that searchers can see without needing to click on the “More places” link.